 Studies show that THC may offer the lungs protection from the cancer-causing effects of smoke.

-Dr. Tashkin explains in an interview with TIME:
+Dr. Tashkin explained in a 2012 interview with TIME:

 “The THC in marijuana has well-defined anti-tumoral effects that have been shown to inhibit the growth of a variety of cancers in animal models and tissue culture systems, thus counteracting the potentially tumorigenic effects of the procarcinogens in marijuana smoke.”